Yuletide: Oyeyemi Warns Transport Unions Against Overloading, Speed

 The Federal Road Safety Commission (FRSC) has urged transport companies nationwide to guard against overloading and speeding at this Yuletide.

-The Corps Marshal, Dr. Boboye Oyeyemi, made this call at the end of the year parley with transport Union stakeholders as one of the programmes toward adequate preparation for the end of the year activities on Tuesday in Abuja.
+The Corps Marshal, Dr. Boboye Oyeyemi, made this call at the end of the year parley with transport Union stakeholders as one of the programmes toward adequate preparation for end of the year activities on Tuesday in Abuja.

 Oyeyemi said that the commission would penalise any defaulter caught while violating the rules and regulations of traffic management.

-He stressed that overloading of vehicles could make the drivers lose control while driving, especially when on a high speed, adding that crashes occurred also at night.
+He stressed that overloading of vehicles could make the drivers to lose control while driving, especially when on a high speed, adding that crashes occurred also at night.

 He said that the issues of tankers and trailers using the fast lane for their permanent movement was a great concern to the commission.

 “Recently, we had a record of a trailer conveying 103 people that involved in an accident.
 91 persons were seriously injured while 12 others died at the spot.

 “We need to join hands to tackle this excessive overloading of goods with people.
 Trailers are not to convey human beings.
 We must come together to fight this menace of overloading.

 “Motorists should avoid speed limit violation, dangerous driving as well as phoning or texting messages on phones while on the wheel, ” he said.

 The Corps Marshal said that the support of road transport workers would help address the issue with overloading, adding that FRSC would ensure crashes does not occur this Yuletide.